 The role of Björn Côtes-de-Fer suits him perfectly

 In Vikings, Alexander Ludwig makes the other characters tremble with his imposing beard.
-It is thanks to this beard that he was able to boldly chase his half-brother Ivar the Boneless.
+It is thanks to this that he was able to boldly hunt his half-brother Ivar the Boneless.
 Although the latter is painted as a ruthless character, his temerity is quickly destroyed by the bearded man.
 This made the Canadian actor the sacred king of Kattegat.

 However, the role of Björn took the spotlight from Alexander Ludwig.
-His main goal was to make his father proud of his achievements.
+His main objective was to make his father proud of his exploits.
 Luck was not on the side of the bearded man, who was forced to accept his failure in a tragic way.
 This failure is not related to his virility (presence of a beard), but follows a series of events that he did not control.

 The actor has indeed done his best to carry his father's legacy as far as possible and forge his own path.